-(i) Mr. Agro was appointed as an officer of Kinross Gold Corp. ("Kinross") effective April 25, 2005.
-Kinross was issued a management cease trade order ("MCTO") by the Ontario Securities Commission on April 14, 2005.
-The Commission was notified of Mr. Agro's appointment and added Mr. Agro to the list of Respondents in the MCTO.
+(i) While Mr. Hill was as an officer of Kinross, a MCTO was issued by the Ontario Securities Commission, on April 14, 2005, which was lifted on February 22, 2006.
+The Commission included Mr. Hill on the list of Respondents in the MCTO.